-Daniel received his Bachelor’s and Master’s degrees from the Cleveland Institute of Music as a student of Donald Weilerstein and David Updegraff.
-Prior to that he was a student at the Harid Conservatory and Interlochen Arts Academy.
+Mr. Jordan received his bachelor’s and master’s degrees from the Cleveland Institute of Music, where he studied with Donald Weilerstein and David Updegraff.
+Prior to that, he was a student at The HARID Conservatory and the Interlochen Arts Academy.

-The violin he plays on is the ex Humphreys 1695 Peter Guarneri of Mantua and the bow he uses is a Dominique Peccatte, both generously on loan to the Sarasota Orchestra from the Steinwachs Family Foundation.
-He is married to another violinist in the Sarasota Orchestra, Chung-Yon Hong, and is the proud father of a three year old son, Spencer.
+Daniel Jordan’s violin is the “ex Humphreys” 1695 Peter Guarneri of Mantua, and his bow is a Dominique Peccatte; both are generously on loan to the Sarasota Orchestra from the Steinwachs Family Foundation.